 Saicho – A stunning cold-brewed range of innovative sparkling teas

-Just in time for Summer and the perfect treat for picnics; Saicho, has created their brand new sparkling cold brewed tea brand that is set to transform the way we pair non-alcoholic drinks with food.
+Just in time for summer and the perfect treat for picnics, Saicho has created a brand-new range of sparkling cold-brewed teas that is set to transform the way we pair non-alcoholic drinks with food.

-I recently had the pleasure of trying the new Saicho sparkling cold brewed tea in range of three sparkling tea flavours; Jasmine, Darjeeling and Hojicha.
-I received the drinks packaged in beautiful 500ml bottles all designed to be served chilled in a Champagne flute or coupe.
+I recently had the pleasure of trying the new Saicho sparkling cold-brewed teas in a range of three flavours: Jasmine, Darjeeling, and Hojicha.
+I received the drinks packaged in beautiful 500ml bottles, all designed to be served chilled in a Champagne flute or coupe.

 Cold-brewed for twenty-four hours to extract the most delicate and complex flavours from the tea leaves, Saicho teas are then finely balanced with a hint of sweetness and a dash of acidity.
 As a finishing touch, sparkling the tea enhances the flavour and creates an effervescent drink that can be enjoyed as a non-alcoholic alternative to Champagne or Prosecco.

-Created by husband and wife team, Charlie and Natalie Winkworth- Smith, Saicho was born out of a personal desire to create a non-alcoholic drink that could pair well with food.
-Hailing originally from Hong Kong, Natalie can’t drink alcohol, and turns as red as a tomato with even the smallest sip, so she always missed being able to fully enjoy the experience of food and wine pairing.
+Created by husband-and-wife team Charlie and Natalie Winkworth-Smith, Saicho was born out of a personal desire to create a non-alcoholic drink that could pair well with food.
+Hailing originally from Hong Kong, Natalie cannot drink alcohol and turns as red as a tomato with even the smallest sip, so she always missed being able to fully enjoy the experience of food and wine pairing.

 Darjeeling

 This black tea is grown in the foothills of the Himalayas in Darjeeling, India, at almost 2,000 metres above sea level.
-Harvested in the summer to develop its unique Darjeeling flavour, the tea has notes of wood spice, nectarine and muscatel and has a subtle astringency.
+Harvested in the summer to develop its unique Darjeeling flavour, the tea has notes of wood spice, nectarine, and muscatel with subtle astringency.
 This tea was harvested in the summer when the muscatel flavour was most pronounced and the leaves had turned a beautiful purplish-brown colour.
 Pairs well with grilled meats.

 Hojicha